Colorado State Rams men's basketball

 The Colorado State Rams men's basketball team represents Colorado State University, located in Fort Collins, in the U.S. state of Colorado, in NCAA Division I basketball competition.
 They play their home games at the Moby Arena and are members of the Mountain West Conference.
-They are led by head coach Niko Medved.
+The Rams have appeared 13 times in the NCAA tournament, most recently in 2025.
+Colorado State will be joining the Pac-12 for the 2026-27 season.

-History
+Team History

 The men's basketball team at Colorado State University—then called Colorado Agricultural College—began competing in the 1901–02 season.
 The school became a member of the Rocky Mountain Athletic Conference in the 1910–11 season, and followed most of the larger schools in that conference into the Mountain States Conference in the 1938–39 season and stayed in the conference until 1961–62.
 Colorado State then joined the Western Athletic Conference (WAC) in 1969–70.
-After 20 seasons in the WAC, Colorado State moved to its current MWC in 1999–00.
+After 20 seasons in the WAC, Colorado State moved to its current Mountain West Conference (MWC) in 1999–00.
 Colorado State was an inaugural member of the MWC.

 Postseason

 NCAA tournament results

-The Rams have appeared in eleven NCAA Tournaments, with a combined record of 4–12.
+The Rams have appeared in 13 NCAA Tournaments, with a combined record of 6–14.

 NIT results

-The Rams have appeared in ten National Invitation Tournaments (NIT), with a combined record of 9–11.
+The Rams have appeared in 10 National Invitation Tournaments (NIT), with a combined record of 9–11.